gallenc/opennms-tutorials-1/session4/README.md

 ## Viewing the OpenNMS database

 The [session4/minimal-minion-activemq](../session4/minimal-minion-activemq) docker compose project includes a docker image of the  [pgAdmin4](https://www.pgadmin.org/) Postgresql web maintenance tool.
 * https://github.com/pgadmin-org/pgadmin4
 * https://hub.docker.com/r/dpage/pgadmin4/

-To examine the database, you will need to start the project and wait for OpenNMS to start up.
+To examine the database, you will need to start the project and wait for OpenNMS to initialise.
 (If the database does not exist or has been deleted, OpenNMS will recreate the `opennms` database in Postgresql before starting up).

 ```
 cd minimal-minion-activemq
 docker compose up -d
 ```

 Once the database is created, you can view it on the pgAdmin4 database viewer at http://localhost:8888/